Automatic Writing: How to Channel Spiritual Guidance Through the Written Word

 Pen and paper is the traditional method and many practitioners prefer it.
 The physical act of handwriting creates a different neurological pathway than typing and can feel more connected and intimate.
 Use a pen that flows easily and paper that feels inviting.

 Keyboard and screen works well too, especially if you type faster than you write.
-Some people find that the speed of typing helps them stay ahead of their conscious mind's desire to edit.
+The speed of typing helps some people stay ahead of their conscious mind's impulse to edit.

-Choose whichever feels more natural to you.
+Choose whichever feels more natural.
 There is no wrong answer.

 Set Your Intention

-Before beginning, clearly state your intention, either aloud or silently.
-You might say:
+Before beginning, clearly state your intention, either aloud or silently:

 - "I open myself to receive wisdom from my higher self for my greatest good."